Storing Leftover Paint Properly

 How Long Does Stored Paint Last?

 Generally, oil-based paint will last longer than water-based paint when stored.
-But when paint containers are held in a controlled environment, and excess air inside the containers is eliminated, paint cans last from 7-12 years in a one-gallon or 5-gallon bucket.
+However, when paint containers are stored in a controlled environment and excess air inside the container is eliminated, paint cans last 7 – 12 years in a one-gallon or 5-gallon bucket.

-Quart containers and spray cans offer the most extended shelf life ranging from 8 – 15 years.
+Quart containers and spray cans offer the most extended shelf life, ranging from 8 to 15 years.

 Maintaining Paint Brushes